Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Navigation System

-In order to track the trajectory computed by our approach, the UGV and the UAV should follow the trajectories coordinately.
-This task is carried out by our Trajectory Coordination Module (TCM) (see Fig. \ref{fig:software}).
-In it, we opt for a loosely-coupled solution based on time synchronization.
+Finally, in order to track the trajectory computed by our approach, the UGV and the UAV should follow the trajectories coordinately.
+This task is carried out by our TCM (see Figure \ref{fig:software}).
+We opt for a loosely coupled solution based on time synchronization.
 TCM can only command new waypoints to both the UGV and UAV simultaneously, provided that both platforms have successfully reached the previous one.
 Thus, when a subsystem reaches its current waypoint, it waits for the other in case of need.